GuanZhengkang/Identification-Algorithm-for-Causal-Model-with-Unobserved-Confounders/README.md

+# Status

+⚠️ **This library is currently under construction and is not yet ready for production use.** ⚠️

+---

 # Identification Algorithm for Causal Model with Unobserved Confounders (Semi-Markovian Causal Models)

 ## Tian, J., & Pearl, J. (2002, August).
 A general identification condition for causal effects.
 In Aaai/iaai (pp. 567-573).